Nursing Home Sepsis

 Sepsis is avoidable when the facility maintains sanitary conditions, cleans insertion sites and medical equipment, keeps residents moving as much as possible, and confines germs to the smallest location possible.

-When a nursing home fails to take these precautions and a patient develops sepsis, the facility may be liable for damages through a nursing home sepsis lawsuit.
-This means that they may be responsible for any out of pocket expenses, medical bills, and pain and suffering.
+When a nursing home fails to take these precautions, and a patient develops sepsis, the facility may be liable for damages through a nursing home sepsis lawsuit.
+This means that they may be responsible for any out-of-pocket expenses, medical bills, and pain and suffering.

 Patients who develop sepsis in nursing homes due to nursing home abuse or nursing home neglect have a right to file a civil lawsuit seeking compensation for damages.